adhityaravi/fire-flakes/README.md

 - Provide an opinionated, repeatable, and well-featured SDE environment recipe out-of-the-box
 - Allow the setup to be easily shared and reproduced across different machines for multiple users
-- Be less manual and flaky compared to traditional dotfiles and shell scripts
+- Be less manual and flaky (lol, the irony) compared to traditional dotfiles and shell scripts

 ---